Rorb/kucoin-stoplimits/README.md

 # Intro

 This is a simple bot that will create stop-limit buy and sell orders for you, at the request of some community members on Reddit.
+In current state of this fork, this fork fixed a bug which  in helpers.py from original codes at https://github.com/Rorb/kucoin-stoplimits
+In future, I might add a GUI interface.

 ## Warning